onoclea/en.onoclea.com/bits/_posts/2013-01-10-linux-kvm-dlna-upnp-smcroute.markdown

 {% highlight bash %}
 [root@blackbox ~]# smcroute -j br0 239.255.255.250
 [root@blackbox ~]# smcroute -a br0 0.0.0.0 239.255.255.250 br0
 {% endhighlight %}

+Moreover, one has to disable the multicast snooping functionality of the Linux router by setting the appropriate flag (it's not yet, as of Feb 2013, available via systcl):

+{% highlight bash %}
+[root@blackbox ~]# echo 0 > /sys/devices/virtual/net/br0/bridge/multicast_snooping
+{% endhighlight %}

 ### media server